msalemor/azdrupalmdb/README.md

-# Drupal and MariaDB on Azure
+# Drupal and MariaDB on Azure Linux Web App

 ## Objective